apple/swift-matter-examples/README.md

   - [ESP-IDF 5.2.1](https://docs.espressif.com/projects/esp-idf/en/v5.2.1/esp32c6/get-started/index.html)
   - [ESP-Matter SDK 1.2](https://docs.espressif.com/projects/esp-matter/en/latest/esp32c6/introduction.html)

+> [!IMPORTANT]
-> Important: The examples are designed for an Espressif C6 Development Kit from both macOS and Linux host systems.
+> The examples are designed for an Espressif C6 Development Kit from both macOS and Linux host systems.
 Other configurations may work, but have not been tested.

 ### Quick Start Guide

+> [!IMPORTANT]
-> Important: We highly recommend following the provided [tutorials](https://apple.github.io/swift-matter-examples/tutorials/tutorial-table-of-contents).
+> We highly recommend following the provided [tutorials](https://apple.github.io/swift-matter-examples/tutorials/tutorial-table-of-contents).

-Ensure your shell has access to the tools listed above, see [Get started on macOS](https://apple.github.io/swift-matter-examples/tutorials/tutorials/swiftmatterexamples/setup-macos) or [Get started on Linux with Docker](https://apple.github.io/swift-matter-examples/tutorials/tutorials/swiftmatterexamples/setup-linux) for additional setup instructions.
+Ensure your shell has access to the tools listed above, see [Get started on macOS](https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/setup-macos) or [Get started on Linux with Docker](https://apple.github.io/swift-matter-examples/tutorials/swiftmatterexamples/setup-linux) for additional setup instructions.

 1. Clone the repository and navigate to one of the examples.
   ```shell